ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 We keep the methods ``OnSimulationCommencing()`` and ``DoManagement()`` unchanged.
 Instead, we need to updated the ``CanSow`` property to enforce the specified crop sequencing rules.
-The main change that we have to implement is that whenever ``CanSow`` returns 1, the conditions imposed in the ``AllowsSowing()`` method from the ``cropSequenceEnforcer`` have to be met (in addition to the previously existing conditions).
+The main change that we have to implement is that whenever ``CanSow`` returns 1, the conditions imposed in the ``AllowsSowing()`` method from the ``cropSequenceEnforcer`` have now to be met too (in addition to the previously existing conditions).
 In practice, this means that we have to:

 - Access the name of the current crop:
 .. code-block:: csharp

         string cropName = GetCropName();
-- Add the additional condition to all statements returning 1:
+- Add the following condition to all statements returning 1:
 .. code-block:: csharp

         cropSequenceEnforcer.AllowsSowing(cropName)

 However, since the simulation workflow may not necessarily function without errors, it is a good practice to also log core information within the ``Summary`` model.
-Here, our core conditions that we need to track, is which crops were recognised as being previously grown on the plot (*"PreviousCrop1"* and *"PreviousCrop2"*).
+Here, the key information we need to keep track of is which crops were previously grown on the plot (*"PreviousCrop1"* and *"PreviousCrop2"*).
 We are adding a print statement that records the field history recognised by our active script:

 - Logging core information within the ``Summary`` file: